 Craniosacral Therapy must not be used or only to a limited extent:

 - Situations in which an increase in the fluid pressure in the skull must be avoided

 - Immediately after traumatic brain injury, cerebral infarction and cerebral haemorrhage

 - Brain aneurysms

 Will my health insurance company pay for the treatments?

 Craniosacral Therapy is a recognized treatment, and the cost is partially covered by the supplemental insurance (Zusatzversicherung).
 Please check directly with your health insurance provider regarding coverage and reimbursement.

-From November 2021 I will be recognized by the health insurance and certified by the EMR.
+I am recognized by the health insurance and certified by the EMR.
+See tariff.

-Billing is done via the supplementary insurance, which reimburses the costs in full or in part.
+Billing is done via the supplementary insurance (Zusatzversicherung), which reimburses the costs in full or in part.
 Please check with your health insurance company.
-Payments accepted in cash, by Twint or EC / credit cards (1,5% / 2,5%).

 A treatment usually lasts 60 minutes.
 Important: for the first visit 90 minutes should be planned.
 The treatment time can be shortened for infants and young children.